Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 Remember, if you feel thirsty, you are already dehydrated.

-One way to stay safe in Rome in hot weather is to ensure you apply sunscreen and wear a hat, and carry water with you.
+One way to look after yourself in hot weather is to ensure you apply sunscreen and wear a hat, and carry water with you.

-It’s easy to find drinking fountains in Rome, but it’s better if you carry a water bottle with you.
+It’s easy to find drinking fountains in Rome, but when it's really hot, it’s better if you carry a water bottle with you.

-Sometimes this is just at a random spot in the street where someone feels like crossing.
+Sometimes this is just at a random spot in the street where someone feels like crossing, even if vehicles are in plain sight.

 I have seen many people bump into other people and even walk out into traffic, while taking selfies or looking at their phones.